AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/Practice Test 1.md

 **Notes**

+- AWS CloudFront is a content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally
 - Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times
 - Amazon ElastiCache can be used as a database cache, but if you're trying to accelerate AWS DynamoDB (DDB), you can more easily use DAX.
 - AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once, or reproduce issues on a device in real time.